dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 DMPKI    Demand Data Cache Fills (PMCx043) / (Retired Instructions (PMCx0C0) / 1000)

-MPKI     L3 Miss (L3PMCx04) / (Retired Instructions (PMCx0C0) / 1000)
+MPKI     L3 Miss[^8] (L3PMCx04) / (Retired Instructions (PMCx0C0) / 1000)

 ------   ----------------------------------------------------------------------------

 Table: Formulas for calculating metrics used in the case study. {#tbl:metrics}

-Hardware counters can be configured and read through the model-specific registers (MSR).
+Hardware counters can be configured and read through the MSRs.
 The configuration consists of specifying the event to be monitored and how it will be monitored.
 In our system, this is done by writing to a `PERF_CTL[0-5]` control register (MSR `0xC001020[0,2,4,6,8,A]`).
 The `PERF_CTR[0-5]` registers (MSR `0xC001020[1,3,5,7,9,B]`) are the counters associated to the control registers.
 For example, for counter 0 to collect the number of instructions retired from an application running on hardware thread 1, the following commands are executed:

 ```bash
 $ wrmsr -p 1 0xC0010200 0x5100C0